CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

     opened only by employees of Finnish higher education institutions, state research institutes, and CSC.

-Project are usually valid for one year at a time, but they can be extended.
+Projects are usually valid for one year at a time, but they can be extended.
 To extend a project, please see page [How to manage your project](how-to-manage-your-project.md).

 <iframe width="560" height="315" srcdoc="https://www.youtube.com/embed/rHVaZD9zwnk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>